If you’re driving in Florida, it’s important to know about the serious traffic violations and the penalties associated with them.

 Penalties For Major Traffic Violations In Florida

 Florida enforces strict penalties for major traffic violations, including significant fines, license suspensions, and incarceration.
-Understanding these penalties can help you grasp the seriousness of these offenses.
+Information about these penalties can help you grasp the seriousness of these offenses.

 DUI And Reckless Driving Penalties

-If you’re caught driving with a Blood Alcohol Content (BAC) of 0.08% or higher, you face a DUI charge.
+You face a DUI charge if you’re caught driving with a Blood Alcohol Content (BAC) of 0.08% or higher.

 Hit And Run Incidents